firecow/swarm-app/README.md

 - Updating swarm config's used to be a pain, but not anymore.
 - docker-compose.yml wasn't designed to docker swarm services, swarm-app.yml is.
-- Go from `replicated` to `global` mode without manually remove services.
+- Go from `replicated` to `global` mode without manually removing services.
 - `swarm-app.yml` is very explicit, no more optionals, no more short syntax.

 ## CLI improvements
 - `swarm-app validate` will exit on basic configuration file mistakes.
-- `swarm-app diff` gives a proper diff like overview pre-deployment.
+- `swarm-app diff` gives a proper diff like overview of what you are about to deploy.
-- `swarm-app wait` waits for deployment to finish, and outputs reconciliation status.
+- `swarm-app wait` waits for deployment to reconcile, and outputs status.

 ## Config file improvements
 ### Extends from external sources.